Thomas Hardy (Royal Navy officer, died 1732): Early service

 Thomas Hardy was born on Jersey on 13 September 1666.
-He was the son of John le Hardy, Solicitor-General of Jersey, whose father in turn had held the same position.
+He was the son of John le Hardy, Solicitor-General of Jersey, whose father had held the same position.
 Coming from a naval-minded family, Hardy's first cousin was the future Vice-Admiral Sir Charles Hardy.
 Hardy himself joined the Royal Navy sometime before 1688, at which time he was serving as a captain's clerk to Captain George Churchill, who would go on to support Hardy in his rise through the service.
 By 1692 Hardy had been promoted to lieutenant, and was serving as the first lieutenant of Churchill's 96-gun ship of the line HMS St Andrew.
 With the Nine Years' War ongoing, he fought at the Battle of Barfleur, between 19 and 24 May.

 Initial commands

 On 6 January 1693 Hardy was promoted to captain and given command of the 6-gun fireship HMS Charles.
 In May he moved to the 18-gun frigate HMS Swallow Prize.
 In Swallow Prize Hardy served in the Channel Islands protecting Guernsey merchant ships from French privateers.
 In 1695 and 1696 he served a term as High Sheriff of Dorset.
 In September 1695 he was transferred into the brand new 48-gun ship of the line HMS Pendennis, which he commissioned in 1696.
 Serving in Captain John Benbow's squadron, he sailed from Norway protecting a convoy of ships carrying masts in October.
 He continued in command of Pendennis until the end of the Nine Years' War in September 1697.
 Hardy's next command came in May 1698 when he joined the 20-gun frigate HMS Deal Castle.
 This began a streak of changes in command for Hardy, with him moving to the 50-gun ship of the line HMS Coventry in April 1701 and the 60-gun ship of the line HMS Pembroke in January 1702.

 With the War of the Spanish Succession ongoing, in Pembroke Hardy formed part of Admiral Sir George Rooke's Grand Alliance fleet off the coast of Spain.
 Pembroke subsequently fought at the Battle of Cádiz, an attempt to capture Cádiz from the Spanish so that it could not be used as a base by French fleets.
 Rooke's fleet arrived on 12 August, with the landings beginning three days later.
 Pembroke and the 70-gun ship of the line HMS Lenox bombarded the fort guarding the landing location, and the Anglo-Dutch army successfully got ashore.
 On 25 August Pembroke was the lead ship in a probe far into the Bay of Cádiz, sailing close enough to the shore that the ship ran aground at one point.
 The fortifications of Cádiz proved too strong, and the army re-embarked between 15 and 16 September.